 After three decades in the spotlight, the award-winning actor had decided it was time to learn who she was beyond Cameron Diaz, the Hollywood star.

 “It’s fun to just not have anybody know what I’m up to,” Diaz told InStyle in 2019.
 “Because my time is all mine.
 I’m not selling any films, and because I’m not selling anything, I don’t have to give anybody anything.
 I’m not doing this anymore.
 I’m living my life.”

 It was a stunning move.
 But it seems, perhaps it wasn’t a permanent one.

 Speaking to her longtime makeup artist, Gucci Westman, for her YouTube series Makeup & Friends in April, the 48-year-old said she wouldn’t rule out a return to the big screen one day.

 Cameron Diaz and her surprising celebrity friend.
 (Post continues.)

 “You know, look, I’m never going to say never,” she said in the video, “because I’m not a person who says never about anything, clearly.”

 From model to comedy star, and blackmail victim.

-In 1990, 17-year-old Cameron Diaz’s face beamed out from the cover of iconic American girls’ magazine, Seventeen.
+In 1990, 17-year-old Cameron Diaz’s face beamed out from the cover of the iconic American girls’ magazine, Seventeen.

 The San Diego-born teen scored a modelling contract with Elite the previous year and booked campaigns with major labels, including Levi’s and Calvin Klein.
 Her career seemed all mapped out.